RaymondLoranger/noaa_observations/README.md

 Now you can run the application like so on Windows:

-  - escript no --help (now in colors)
+  - escript no --help
-  - escript no ny 9 --last --table-style=dark
+  - escript no ny 9 -blt dark

 On macOS, you would run the application as follows: